aligent/serverless-deploy-pipe/README.md

 # Aligent Magento Code Standards Pipe

-This pipe is used to deploy standardised Aligent microsevers.
+This pipe is used to deploy Aligent [Serverless](https://www.serverless.com/) applications.

 ## YAML Definition